Atharrvac/Atharrvac/README.md

 - 🚀 Preparing for **hackathons & internships**
 - 📚 Learning **Generative AI, Web Dev & DBMS**
-- 💻 Building innovative projects with React, Express, Node.js, Swift, and OpenAI APIs to create smart and scalable applications 🚀
+- 💻 Building innovative projects with React/React Native, Express, Node.js, Swift, and OpenAI APIs to create smart and scalable applications 🚀
 - 🏋️ Hitting the **gym daily** for balance and discipline

 ---